-Adjusted net interest income of \$256 million for fiscal year 2019 was up \$46 million, or 22%, from fiscal year 2018, driven by an increase in the adjusted net interest yield of 17% (14 basis points) to 0.97% and the increase in average interestearning assets of 4%.
-The increase in the adjusted net interest yield was primarily due to the combined impact of an increase in the average yield on interest-earning assets of 7 basis points to 4.31% and a reduction in our adjusted average cost of funds of 7 basis points to 3.54%.
-As noted above, the increase in the average yield on interest-earning assets was attributable to higher rates on our line of credit and variable-rate loans due to the rise in short-term interest rates.
-The reduction in our adjusted average cost of funds was largely attributable to the cost savings from the early redemption and maturity of the \$1 billion aggregate principal amount of the 10.375% collateral trust bonds, the replacement of this debt with lower-cost funding and a decrease in net periodic derivative cash settlements expense amounts.
-Together these amounts more than offset the increase in the average cost of our short-term, variable-rate borrowings resulting from higher short-term interest rates throughout the fiscal year.
+Adjusted net interest income of \$274 million for fiscal year 2020 was up \$18 million, or 7%, from fiscal year 2019, driven by an increase in the adjusted net interest yield of 3% (3 basis points) to 1.00% and the increase in average interest-earning assets of 4%.

+- Average Interest-Earning Assets: The increase in average interest-earning assets of 4% was driven by the growth in average total loans of \$991 million, or 4%, from fiscal year 2019. - Adjusted Net Interest Yield: The increase in the adjusted net interest yield was primarily due to a reduction in our adjusted average cost of funds of 14 basis points to 3.40%, partially offset by a decrease in the average yield on interest-earning assets of 11 basis points to 4.20%.
+The reduction in our adjusted average cost of funds was attributable to the interest savings from the repayment of the \$1.0 billion aggregate principal balance of 10.375% collateral trust bonds in the first half of fiscal year 2019 and the replacement of this debt with lower-cost funding, combined with a decrease in the average cost of our short-term and variable-rate funding due to the decrease in short-term interest rates during fiscal year 2020.
+As noted above, the decrease in the average yield on interest-earning assets was primarily attributable to a 7 basis point decrease in the average yield on our long-term fixed rate loan portfolio, as the maturity and pay-off of loan advances at higher rates were replaced with new loan advances at lower rates due to the decline in interest rates.

-Net periodic derivative cash settlements expense totaled \$44 million in fiscal year 2019, a decrease of \$31 million, or 41%, from \$74 million in fiscal years 2018.
+We include net accrued periodic derivative cash settlements during the period in the calculation of our adjusted average cost of funds, which, as a result, also impacts the calculation of adjusted net interest income and adjusted net interest yield.
+Net periodic derivative cash settlements expense totaled \$56 million in fiscal year 2020, an increase of \$12 million, or 28%, from \$44 million in fiscal year 2019.
 Pay-fixed swaps represent the substantial majority of our derivatives portfolio.
-The floating rate payments on our interest rate swaps are typically determined based on the 3-month LIBOR.
-The increase in the 3-month LIBOR rate resulted in an increase in the periodic floating rate interest payments due to us on our pay-fixed, receive-variable swaps and a significant reduction in our net periodic derivative cash settlements expense in fiscal year 2019.
+The floating-rate payments on our interest rate swaps are typically determined based on the 3-month LIBOR.
+The decrease in the periodic floating-rate interest payments due to us on our pay-fixed, receive-variable swaps and a significant increase in our net periodic derivative cash settlements expense in fiscal year 2020.

-We include net accrued periodic derivative cash settlements during the period in the calculation of our adjusted average cost of funds, which, as a result, also impacts the calculation of adjusted net interest income and adjusted net interest yield.
 See "Non-GAAP Financial Measures" for additional information on our adjusted measures, including a reconciliation of these measures to the most comparable GAAP measures.